jonezime/bomber-bat/README.md

 ## https://jonezime.github.io/bomber-bat/

 Platform game designed in one day with Phaser 3.
-This is my first game with Phaser...but I hope you'll enjoy it!
+This is my first game with Phaser...
+I hope you'll enjoy it!